dominikrys/assembly-fibonacci/README.md

-## Fibonacci
+# MIPS Assembly Fibonacci Sequence Print

-Method in MIPS assembly which prints all Fibonacci numbers from 0 to n with linear time complexity, O(n).
+***2nd Year Computer Science Project at the University of Birmingham***

-## Find Anagrams
+Program in MIPS assembly which prints all Fibonacci numbers from 0 to n in linear time complexity, O(n).

-Method in MIPS assembly which finds the number of anagrams of an input string found in a list of strings.
+The program can be run using [Simulizer](https://github.com/Simulizer/Simulizer).